Net Carb Tracker

 Summary

-This net carb tracker provides a straightforward way to estimate the carbs from your meals that are most likely to influence blood sugar and ketosis.
+This net carb tracker gives you a straightforward way to estimate the carbohydrates from your meals that are most likely to influence blood sugar and ketosis.
 By subtracting fiber and a portion of sugar alcohols from total carbs, it offers a practical daily snapshot rather than a perfect scientific measurement.
-Use the tool as one input—alongside how you feel, any blood-sugar or ketone measurements you track, and advice from health professionals—to shape an eating approach that works for you over the long term.
+Use it as a planning aid, compare the result with your own carb target, and combine it with real-world feedback such as satiety, glucose readings if you use them, and guidance from health professionals when needed.